SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 ## Example

-### Jenkinsfile

-Following the convention for pipeline definitions, use a Jenkinsfile, which resides in the root directory of your Git repository.
-In the following sample Jenkinsfile, all configuration information required for setting up the gCTS scenario is defined in the Jenkinsfile.
-As an alternative, you can use a `.pipeline/config.yml` file to define parts of your configuration.
-See the [Configuration](#Configuration) example below.
+To implement the gCTS scenario, create a Jenkinsfile in the root directory of your Git repository.
+The sample Jenkinsfile below contains all configuration information required.
+It is also possible to use an additional `.pipeline/config.yml` file for the configuration of the step parameters.
+But the `config.yml` is not part of the sample described here.
+For general information about configuration options in "Piper" projects, see [Configuration](https://www.project-piper.io/configuration/).

 ```groovy
 @Library(['piper-lib-os']) _